Looking to expand your business through exporting? Or are you looking to start a business that exports goods from Australia?

 The Australian Customs and Border Protection Service will need to clear your goods for export.
 You also need to know what restrictions and export regulations apply.

 You can promote your business overseas by registering on Austrade's Australian Suppliers Directory.
 This directory contains a list of Australian companies, products and services targeted at overseas buyers.

 If you're interested in exploring overseas markets or identifying international business partners, you can express your interest in a Ministerial-led business mission run by Austrade.

 Exporting online can be a cost-effective way of entering the overseas market.
 Online tools commonly used to market internationally include websites, e-mail, e-marketplaces and collaboration tools.

 Read our Online business topic for more information about doing business online.

 As well as registering in Australia, you can apply to register a trade mark, patent or design in overseas countries.
 This is particularly important when you export goods or sell goods and services over the internet.
 You should also ensure that your export goods will not infringe the IP of others in the overseas market.

-Read more about Intellectual Property.
+Read more about Intellectual Property and exporting.

 Free Trade Agreements (FTAs)

 Australia has a number of FTAs with overseas countries that give businesses better access to those markets.
 There are currently six FTAs in place, with others in the process of being negotiated.
-Read more about Free Trade Agreements.
+Read more about Australia's Free Trade Agreements.